ouspg/CompSec/Lab5_ChipWhisperer/README.md

 In task 2, there is 2 tasks which require closer analysing of power traces with small Python scripts.
 Task 2 is significantly harder than previous task so expect that you will most likely use rest of the lab session for this task.
 Notice that you can easily continue working on task B at home after lab session without device if you manage to capture and save power traces for yourself.

 ## A) Password bypass with power analysis
-In this task you will break in to secure device by analyzing the power traces of device when it processes your login attempts.
+In this task you will break in to secure device by analysis of the power traces of device when it processes your login attempts.
 You will also learn how to use Python scripts to control ChipWhisperer software.

 Target program on victim device is simple.
 It prints initial information, waits for user to input login password and check if it is right.
 If it is, program prints welcome text and lights up green led.
 If not, program reports failure and red led turns on.